jafarnz/RAGPoC/README.md

 ```bash
 python rag.py
 ```
 You will be prompted with `Query:`.
-Type natural-language requests such as “update UV Protection to 120” or “show Serum stock”.
-The agent prints tool calls in the console followed by the final response.
+Type natural-language requests such as “eye lines”, “show Eyes”, or “UV protection”.
+The agent fuzzy-matches the best category and returns its identifier (and, for parent nodes, the covered children).
+The console shows tool calls followed by the final response.
 Use `Ctrl+C` to exit.

 ## Notes
 - The first run computes embeddings for every category; keep the session alive to reuse the in-memory FAISS index.
-- `category_data.json` is updated in place whenever `set_qty` is called, so commit or back up this file if you care about the history.
+- `categories.json` already contains identifiers and legacy quantity values.
+Edit it directly if you need to adjust the catalog.

+## jafarniaz 2025